 Taffy is one of the easiest candies to make—it used to be one of the first cooking lessons given to children—because of the simplicity of the recipe.
 Plus, there's the really fun part of "pulling" the taffy all on your own or with a friend to produce the final texture of the candy, which is somewhat soft with a melt-in-your-mouth sensation.
 Today, you can find traditional, baton-shaped salt water taffy that's made by pulling if you're after that nostalgic, authentic bite.
 However, some of the newer brands make their taffy by whipping the candy during the preparation process, which makes for a bit softer texture, and churn out more of a bonbon shape.

 One of the greatest things about salt water taffy is that it holds any flavor the cook chooses.
 The flavors range from the very basic to indulgent, inspired concoctions in taste.
 We’ve found the best salt water taffy that can be ordered right to your home so you can enjoy the flavor of beach days and summer, wherever you are.

-Best Overall: Shriver's Salt Water Taffy
+Shriver's Salt Water Taffy

-Family-operated for three generations, Shriver’s has the taste and texture of traditional hand-pulled taffy, reviving memories of days at the beach that ended with a box of salt water taffy to take home as a delightful souvenir.
+Family operated for three generations, Shriver’s has the taste and texture of traditional hand-pulled taffy, reviving memories of days at the beach that ended with a box of salt water taffy to take home as a delightful souvenir.

-Best Jumbo Assortment: Sweet's Salt Water Taffy, Assorted Flavors
+Sweet's Salt Water Taffy, Assorted Flavors

 Sweet's Salt Water Taffy is a West Coast candy company that first opened in 1892 in Portland, Oregon, and then moved to Salt Lake City, Utah.
 As a fifth-generation family business, the original excellent quality of the product remains consistent, but today they’ve developed more than 50 different flavors that are showcased in this 3-pound jumbo assortment bag.
 Sweet’s taffy is whipped rather than pulled during the candy-making process for a lighter texture.
 The package holds approximately 210 pieces.